 Students will rotate being responsible for presenting a case during group supervision.
 A schedule for case presentation will be developed during the first meeting.
 Throughout the semester, the students and instructor will also generate a list of practice related issues they would like to address.
-The group supervisor/CPSY 580 instructor will provide short trainings, references, and materials related to these issues each week.
+The supervisor will provide short trainings, references, and materials related to on of these issues each week.